The following architectural description applies to the entire Hitachi ID Identity and Access Management Suite:

 library or exit may capture such changes and initiate transparent

 and be authenticated either using touch-tone input of personal

 information or using a voice print.
-Authenticated users may initiate a password reset.
+Authenticated users may initiate

-- Hitachi ID Management Suite
+- Hitachi ID Suite

-connects to most target systems using their native APIs
+connects to most target systems using their native APIs (application programming interfaces)

 and protocols and thus requires no software to be installed locally on

 improves transaction security, speed and concurrency.

 - Where target systems are remote and communication with them is

-slow, insecure or both, a Hitachi ID Management Suite proxy
+slow, insecure or blocked by a firewall or NAT, a Hitachi ID Suite proxy

 server may be co-located with the target system in the remote

 location.
-In this case, servers in the main Hitachi ID Management Suite server
+In this case, servers in the main Hitachi ID Suite server

-cluster initiate fast, secure connections to the remote proxies, which decode these
+cluster initiate fast, secure connections to the remote proxies,

-native, slow and/or insecure protocols.
+locally, using native, slow and/or insecure protocols.

 system, including HR databases (ODBC), directories (LDAP) and